lsst-ts/observatory-ops-docs/Operational-Procedures/Auxiliary-Telescope/Support-Operations/Telescope/park-telescope.rst

 ..
 This section should provide a simple overview of conditions or results after executing the procedure; for example, state of equipment or resulting data products.
 ..
 It is preferred to include them as a bulleted or enumerated list.
 ..
 Do not include actions in this section.
 Any action by the user should be included in the end of the Procedure section below.
 For example: Do not include "Verify the telescope azimuth is 0 degrees with the appropriate command."
 Instead, include this statement as the final step of the procedure, and include "Telescope is at 0 degrees." in the Post-condition section.

-- This is an example bullet of a post-condition (Telescope azimuth is 0 degrees.)
-- This is another example of a post-condition (This procedure leaves the telescope with the E-stop activated.)

 .. _Park-the-Telescope-Procedure-Steps: